zomeru/anime-quiz/README.md

 # A simple anime quiz

-Made a quiz app for learning typescript purposes.
+Made a simple anime quiz app for learning typescript purposes.